 The Mother Jerome Schmitt Library, through its varied and expanding collections, provides high quality collections and services for learning and research.
 The library collection of approximately 75,000 book and audio-visual materials is arranged by Dewey Decimal Classification in open stacks.
 An online catalog provides access to these materials as well as to the materials in more than 75 libraries in the state of South Dakota through South Dakota Share-It.
 The library also subscribes to periodical titles including journals, magazines and newspapers.
-The library subscribes and has access to numerous online periodical indexes and full-text databases that provide access to a wide variety of materials 24 hours a day, seven days a week through the library web page.
+The library subscribes and has access to a wide variety of materials 24 hours a day, seven days a week through the library web page.

 Nurse anesthesia students have access to the Wegner Health Science Information Center.
 See Student Handbook for additional information.
+F $\bigcap$